rsnodgrass/hass-flo-water/README.md

 - multiple Flo devices at single location
 - multiple locations with Flo devices and ability to restrict locations (for users with multiple houses or locations)
 - reduced polling of Flo webservice to avoid unintentional DDoS

+## Support

+Visit the Home Assistant community if you need [help with installation and configuration of Flo](https://community.home-assistant.io/t/flo-smart-water-leak-detector/119532).

 ## Installation